 Our common shares are traded and listed on Nasdaq under the symbol "NEGG."
 However, there is no assurance that we will be able to continue to maintain compliance with Nasdaq continued listing requirements.
-If we fail to do so, our common shares may lose their status on Nasdaq and they would likely be traded on the over-the-counter market, including the Pink Sheets market.
+The Nasdaq Listing Rules require, among other things, that listed securities maintain a minimum bid price of \$1.00 per share (the "Minimum Bid Price Requirement"), and failure to meet the Minimum Bid Price Requirement within specified compliance periods following receipt of a deficiency notice may result in delisting.
+For example, on November 6, 2023, we received a letter from Nasdaq notifying us that we were not in compliance with the Minimum Bid Price Requirement, which was subsequently cured on December 12, 2023.
+As of December 31, 2023, our common stock closed at a price of \$1.26 per share.
+If we fail to comply with this, or any other, Nasdaq Listing Rule, our common shares may lose their status on Nasdaq and they would likely be traded on the over-the-counter market, including the Pink Sheets market.
 As a result, selling our common shares could be more difficult because smaller quantities of shares would likely be bought and sold, transactions could be delayed, and security analysts' coverage of us may not arise.
 In addition, in the event our common shares are delisted, broker dealers would bear certain regulatory burdens which may discourage broker dealers from effecting transactions in our common shares and further limit the liquidity of our shares.
 These factors could result in lower prices and larger spreads in the bid and ask prices for our common shares.
 Such delisting from Nasdaq and continued or further declines in our common share price could also greatly impair our ability to raise additional necessary capital through equity or debt financing and could significantly increase the ownership dilution to shareholders caused by our issuing equity in financing or other transactions.